-Applicants are strongly encouraged to submit their Full Applications, and Replies to Reviewer Comments at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Full Application or Reply to Reviewer Comments.
-Once the Full Application or Reply to Reviewer Comments is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
-If changes are made to any of these documents, the applicant must resubmit the Full Application or Reply to Reviewer Comments before the applicable deadline.
+Applicants are strongly encouraged to submit their Letters of Intent, Full Applications, and Replies to Reviewer Comments at least 48 hours in advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Letter of Intent, Full Application, or Reply to Reviewer Comments.
+Once the Letter of Intent, Full Application, or Reply to Reviewer Comments is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
+If changes are made to any of these documents, the applicant must resubmit the Letter of Intent, Full Application, or Reply to Reviewer Comments before the applicable deadline.
 DOE will not extend the submission deadline for applicants that fail to submit required information by the applicable deadline due to server/connection congestion.